wangombe-g/uls-rewrite-demo/LANGUAGE_SELECTOR_GUIDE.md

-# Wikipedia Language Selector - Implementation Guide
+# Universal Language Selector - Implementation Guide

 ## Overview
 This application implements a multi-language interface selector using the Wikimedia language-data package.
 Users can switch the interface language from a dropdown in the navigation bar.